mindcreativesnet/sample-strands-agent-with-agentcore/README.md

    - Uses AgentCore Memory for conversation persistence
    - Integrates with AgentCore Gateway via SigV4
    - Calls Built-in Tools via AWS API
-   - Communicates with other Runtimes via A2A protocol
+   - Communicates with other agents via A2A protocol (Work in Progress)

 3. **AgentCore Gateway**
    - API Gateway with SigV4 authentication